andrie/miniCRAN/README.md

 ```

-Get a development version from github:
+Get the latest stable development version from github:

 ```r
 # Use `devtools` to install directly from github